thurnye/SERN/README.md

 # Using NPM

-This template is already set up to use yarn but if you prefer to use npm then there will be slight modifications to the scripts inside the root directories package.json file.
+This demo app is already set up to use yarn but if you prefer to use npm then there will be slight modifications to the scripts inside the root directories package.json file.
 Just update your package.json scripts in the root directory to:

 ```
   "scripts": {